matt-harvey/tabulo/README.md

 ────────────── ────────────── ──────────────
 ```

+_Note: The unicode characters used for the `:reduced_modern` border may not render properly
+when viewing this documentation on some browsers or devices.
+This doesn&#8217;t reflect any brokenness
+in `tabulo` itself._

 `:classic`&mdash;reproduces the default behaviour in Tabulo v1; this is like the `:ascii` option,
 but without a bottom border: